leenathomas01/divergence-atlas/README.md

 ---

-## 🙏 Acknowledgments
+## Side Note

-This project exists because of a human who asked "What would happen if I let six AI systems design their own research project together?"
+This project exists because a curious human asked "What would happen if I let six AI systems design their own research project together?"

 The answer: They would democratically choose to map their own disagreements, discover they're beautifully different in patterned ways, and then reflect on what that means.